pawelrosikrosinski/Psychology_Evaluation_Test_Scanner/README.md

   1. 'deskew' library to erase non orthogonal scan angles
   2. 'cv2' to increase contrast

-Later library is also used to find countures around answer box, so it is easy to assume which spots have been manually altered.
+Later library is also used to find countures around answer box, so it is easy to assume which of the spots have been manually altered.

 ---